A Brief History Of Serverless

 Serverless 1.0, Enter Functions

 As mentioned before, one of the issues with PaaS was that you paid for idle workers.
 PaaS also struggled to be truly event-driven.
-With some tweaking and tuning you could get that, but it wasn’t always simple.
+With some tweaking and tuning you could get that funcitonality, but it wasn’t a trivial task.

 On this day, we both first learned about Lambda.
 This was the world’s first public Functions-as-a-Service platform, better known as FaaS.
 They told us that this was the next evolution in Cloud Computing.
 With Lambda, you could now host snippets of code on AWS.
 There were no more idle workers, and you could auto-scale with minimal additional configuration required.
 Also, these snippets were event-driven by nature.
 This was a fully serverless platform.